Wind warnings as Storm Eleanor brings heavy rain and floods

 Road conditions, according to AA Roadwatch:

-Cavan: The N54 Cavan/Clones Road is blocked at Cloverhill due to a fallen tree, while the Killashandra/Crossdoney Rd (R199) is down to one lane.
+Cavan: The N54 Cavan/Clones Rd is partially blocked at Cloverhill due to a fallen tree.
+HGVs should continue to avoid the route.
+The Killashandra/Crossdoney Rd (R199) is down to one lane between the two towns.

-Cork: The storm brought down a tree and power lines on the N71 between Skibbereen and Bantry overnight.
-A tree has also fallen on the R515 between Milford and Newtownshandrum near Charleville and partially blocked the road.
-Caution has also been urged on the R599 in west Cork where a tree is down near a series of bends near Keohane’s Cross between Clonakilty and Dunmanway.
-A tree also came down overnight on the R595 Skibbereen to Baltimore road near Old Court.

-Mayo: Gardaí are advising extreme caution in the Castlebar and Claremorris areas due to a large amount of debris and fallen branches, especially on secondary routes.
-A fallen tree has been removed from the N5 Castlebar/Longford Rd at the Swinford Bypass.

-Galway: Tree blocking the Portumna/Woodford Rd (R352) about 2.5km west of Portumna near the golf club.
-The promenade in Salthill is closed temporarily and may close again at around 6pm for high tide.
+Wicklow: There is a fallen tree on the Newcastle/Rathnew Rd (R761) near the Ashford turn-off.

+Sligo: Gibraltar Rd in Sligo Town and the Coast Rd in Easkey are both closed due to flooding.

+Galway: Traffic is reduced to one lane on the N59 through Leenane Village due to storm damage.

-Tipperary: Conditions are very slippery on the M7 Dublin/Limerick Rd between J27 Birdhill and J25 Nenagh Centre and extreme care is advised.
+Tipperary: Conditions are improving on the M7 Dublin/Limerick Rd between J27 Birdhill and J25 Nenagh Centre following heavy rain.

-Donegal: Surface water has been reported on the N13 Ballybofey/Letterkenny Rd between the two towns and on the N13 Letterkenny/Derry Rd around Newtowncunningham, but the road is passable.
+Cork: A fallen tree has been removed from the Farnanes/Coachford Rd (R619), just off the main N22 Cork/Killarney Rd.
+Emergency services have dealt with trees on the Charleville/Drumcolliher Rd (R515) near Newtownshandrum.

+Mayo: Debris has been cleared from most routes around Castlebar and Claremorris.